-Now I get it that democracy requires an opportunity for all sides to blow off steam in the hopes that their voice will be heard.
-So, the plan commission holds a bunch of meetings and everybody's blood pressure spikes for a couple of hours.
+Now I get it that democracy requires an opportunity for all sides to blow of steam in the hopes that their voice will be heard.
+So the Plan Commission holds a bunch of meetings and everybody’s blood pressure spikes for a couple of hours.
 Partisans are seldom very objective, and their evidence is often slanted and biased.

-I previously noted that I don't have a dog in this fight, so my heart and mind are pure.
-With that in mind, may I suggest that the plan commission gather this information if not for itself, then for everyone who would like to be a little more informed on the issue?
+I previously noted that I don’t have a dog in this fight so my heart and mind are pure.
+With that in mind, may I suggest that the Plan Commision gather this information if not for itself then for everyone that would like to be a little more informed on the issue.

-First, get a commercial real estate man like Anthony Shaker or David King to advise what the likely future of this property might be if it isn't converted to low-income housing.
+First, get a commercial real estate man like Anthony Shaker or David King to advise what’s the likely future for this property if it isn’t converted to low-income housing?
 Will it sit empty for 10 years?
 What other buyers might find it attractive?
 Hooters?
 Sorry.
 Just kidding.

-Then let's get Township Assessor Ali ElSaffar over to tell about projected real estate values and taxes and all the other stuff assessors talk about.
+Then let’s get the Township Assessor Ali ElSaffar over and tell about projected real estate values and taxes and all the other stuff assessor’s talk about.
 And then maybe the directors of a couple of low-income projects in the Chicago area who can tell us about their experiences on eligibility, stability, crime, whatever.
-A site visit could perhaps be arranged.
+A sight visit could perhaps be arranged.